Intercollegiate Athletics Advisory Council

 The Intercollegiate Athletics Advisory Council advises on all aspects of the University of Northern Iowa's athletic program.
 Its primary responsibility is to monitor policies and activities related to the academic quality and integrity of the institution and the welfare of student athletes.
-It also (a) supports the development and maintenance of a competitive intercollegiate athletic program which reflects favorably upon the university and (b) formulates new policies regarding athletics and student athletes, and (c) supports the President, administration, and faculty.
+It also (a) supports the development and maintenance of a competitive intercollegiate athletic program which reflects favorably upon the University, (b) formulates new policies regarding athletics and student athletes, and (c) supports the President, administration, and faculty.

 Roles and Responsibilities

-The Intercollegiate Athletics Advisory Council's roles and responsibilities include, but are not limited to the following:
+The Intercollegiate Athletics Advisory Council's roles and responsibilities include, but are not limited to, the following:

 - reviewing with the NCAA Faculty Representative the status of institutional compliance with the NCAA rules and guidelines, the issues and opportunities pertaining to athletic conferences in which UNI participates, and problems involving student athletes at UNI

-- reviewing with the Athletic Director the status of, and activities undertaken by, Intercollegiate Athletics at UNI
+- reviewing with the Athletic Director the status of, and activities undertaken by, intercollegiate athletics at UNI

 - serving as a liaison to the faculty and staff of the institution by communicating relevant information from the Council and by seeking input from the faculty and staff

 - selecting one of its members to serve as a representative on the Athletics Compliance Council